crashtestjustin/api-blog-admin-portal-v2/README.md

 Next steps

+finish setting up the funcitonality for creating a new post

-need to create the ability to create and delete posts - where to put this???
+set up the ability to delete a post